Get Out Of The Comfort Zone

 One example would involve a player with the disc on the sideline, a reset handler, and two cutters representing the front and back of the stack.
 Once the disc is checked in, all options are “real”… just like a game.
 By learning the optimal combinations (power position with deep continuation, or swinging with continuation to the break side), players can learn how to react to a given circumstance.

-Drill this: Sideline trap in vertical stack – 2 handlers
+Drill this: Sideline trap – 2 handlers

 “It’s important to note that the best decision is not always the safest,” he said.
 For example, a team that plays aggressively deep and to the break side does themselves no favours by playing too conservatively, even on double game point.
 “Refusing to take on a break option because it’s sudden death is not good decision making.”